wesleycamargo/azure-docs.pt-br/articles/resource-group-linked-templates.md

         }
     ],

-O URI é resolvido para um modelo denominado **existingStorageAccount.json** ou **newStorageAccount.json**.
-Crie modelos para esses URIs.
+The URI resolves to a template named either **existingStorageAccount.json** or **newStorageAccount.json**.
+Create templates for those URIs.

-A exemplo a seguir mostra o modelo **existingStorageAccount.json**.
+The following example shows the **existingStorageAccount.json** template.

     {
       "$schema": "https://schema.management.azure.com/schemas/2015-01-01/deploymentTemplate.json#",